GavinTian1991/EECE571G_BLOCKCHAIN/reports/EECE571G_White_Paper_TBD.md

 #### Multi Voting Choices

-Multi votings with different purposes can be set and stored in the blockchain which can be switched between each other in the interface.
+Multi votings with different purposes can be set and stored in the blockchain which can be switched between each other in the front-end.

 ## Application Wireframe

-At the beginning, we can see the our application wireframe level below:
+At the beginning, we can see our application wireframe level below based on our functions needs:

 <figure class="image">
 <img src="./images/Function Diagram.jpg"/>